NicolasL-S/ArtificialLandscapes.jl/README.md

 ```
 ### Accuracy

-As much as possible, problems should be faithful to their original versions.
+Problems should as faithful as possible to their original versions.
 A notable exception are those from the CUTEst library.
-Since they have become a widely accepted standard, every effort is made to match the outputs of CUTEst.jl, even in the rare occasions when they deviate from the original.
+Since they have become a widely accepted standard, every effort is made to match the outputs of CUTEst.jl, even in the rare occasions when they deviate from the source problem.

 ### See also